Louiskovski/SuperBlenderGalaxy/README.md

 ## Scenario Editing

-In Blender, each scenario is divided into scenes.
+In Blender, each scenario is divided into view layers.
 To edit scenario settings, go to the **Mario Galaxy -Scenario** tab under **Mario Galaxy** right in the 3D View.

 - **ScenarioNo** The Mission ID
 - **ScenarioName** A custom name useful for editing (ignored by the game)